The Impacts of Thacker Pass Mine

 The Lithium mine plans on loading this sulfur (refinery waste) on rail cars, and shipping the sulfur, hundreds or thousands of miles to Winnemucca, Nevada, Then hauling it by truck to the mine site, where it will be burned and converted to enormous quantities of Sulfuric Acid on a daily basis.

 Sulfur in small quantities is useful for fertilizers and pesticides.
 But as anybody who has put sulfur on their farm or garden knows it stinks really bad.
 Imagine what hundreds of tons burned and dumped on the tailing pile every single day will smell like.
 The problem here is the massive quantities of imported sulfur.
 Company representatives say elemental sulfur doesn't smell, this is technically true, but highly misleading.
 Elemental Sulfur generally contains hydrogen sulfide which is toxic and smells in very small quantities.
 Sulfur can react with other things which produces even more hydrogen sulfide.
 This mine will be importing the sulfur in heated semis so it will arrive in liquid form called Molten Sulfur.
-To read a material safety data sheet on Molten Sulfur CLICK HERE. and Here.
+To read a material safety data sheets on Molten Sulfur CLICK HERE. and Here.
 Remember the sulfur will not remain elemental sulfur, it will be burned which creates sulfur dioxide, sulfur trioxide and ultimately sulfuric acid.

 These are absolutely massive amounts of sulfur burned, it is difficult to believe that the plant will not stink, driving down property values and harming our health.